 7. Survey your employees

-While exit interviews have their place, you can use employee surveys on a regular basis to garner rich and actionable feedback from your staff about what they think about you: the good, the bad and the ugly.
+While exit interviews have their place, you can use employee surveys on a regular basis to gather rich and actionable feedback from employees about what they think about you: the good, the bad and the ugly.

 Conducting a survey can help you identify: